AviatrixSystems/Docs/HowTos/gateway.rst

 - The Gateway instance (VM) is not in running state.
 - Critical services are down on the gateway.

-**KEEPALIVE_FAIL: The Controller did not receive the expected number of keepalive messages from the gateway during a health check.
+**KEEPALIVE_FAIL**: The Controller did not receive the expected number of keepalive messages from the gateway during a health check.
 However, a tunnel to this gateway from a peered gateway is reported as UP.

 **CONFIG-FAIL**: Gateway could not process a configuration command from the Controller successfully.
 Please open a support ticket at `Aviatrix Support Portal <https://support.aviatrix.com>`_ for assistance.